Some posts contain compensated links. Please read this disclaimer for more info.

 Highly imposing, especially when approached from the sea, they ensured independence freedom for an uninterrupted five centuries.

-2. Mount Srd, with or without cable car
+2. Mount Srd, with or without Cable Car

-However, it may return for the 2021 season.
-You can easily check at the start point.
+Don’t fancy the walk?
+A cable car runs from the city to the peak.
+However, it is sometimes closed due to strong winds.
+It was also closed for a while in 2020 due to the pandemic.
+You can easily check the conditions and operation schedule at the start point.
 Indeed, this lower station for the cable car is in Ploce.
 It’s only five minutes walk from the Old Town.
 The number 8 bus from Gruz

 Sitting a mere 600